apecloud/kubeblocks/docs/developer_docs/fault_injection/gcp-fault.md

 ### GCP-restart example

-1. Write the experiment configuration to the `aws-detach-volume.yaml` file.
+1. Write the experiment configuration to the `gcp-restart.yaml` file.

-   In the following example, Chaos Mesh inject an `instance-restart` fault into the specified GCP instance so that this instance will be restarted.
+   In the following example, Chaos Mesh injects an `node-reset` fault into the specified GCP instance so that this instance will be restarted.

    ```yaml
    apiVersion: chaos-mesh.org/v1alpha1